 - Difficulty swallowing

-Since it’s release, the U.S. Food and Drug Administration (FDA) has made new requirements of Xarelto’s labeling and advertising to address some of the concerns.
+Since its release, the U.S. Food and Drug Administration (FDA) has issued new requirements for Xarelto’s labeling and advertising to address some of these concerns.
 In 2013, the FDA determined the drug’s print advertising was misleading, downplaying the drug’s side effects, and in 2014, Xarelto had to update its safety communications that the FDA had found did not adequately warn of the risks and dangerous side effects of the drug.

 Although there is a now a black box warning on the drug’s label addressing the risks of the drug, some feel the label still does not adequately address gastrointestinal bleeding and hemorrhaging.
 The makers of Xarelto continue to push to expand the use of the drug by conducting clinical trials with children, people with peripheral artery disease, patients with cancer and certain autoimmune diseases and more.

-As of March 2018, over 21,000 lawsuits have been directed toward Bayer and Johnson & Johnson alleging injuries and wrongful deaths from users of the drug due to severe bleeding.
+As of April 2018, nearly 22,000 lawsuits have been filed against Bayer and Johnson & Johnson alleging injuries and wrongful deaths from users of the drug due to severe bleeding.
 If you have been injured or a loved one has died because of taking the prescription drug Xarelto, you should take prompt legal action to protect your right to compensation for pain and suffering, medical expenses, lost employment income and more.
 Talk to a leading personal injury lawyer at Roberts & Roberts about your rights if Xarelto has turned your life upside down.